RealBirdMan91/PostgreSQL/postgres.md

 ## Deleting Data

-The keywords 'DELETE FROM' can be used to delete one or more columns from a table.
-Here a where clause can be used as a filter.
+The keywords `DELETE FROM` can be used to delete one or more columns from a table.
+Here a `WHERE` clause also can be used as a filter.
 If this is not specified, all columns in the table will be deleted.

 ```SQL
 -- deletes specific columns